Soyio-id/soy-io-widget/README.md

 - **`isSelected`**: Boolean value indicating whether the consent checkbox is selected or not.
 - **`actionToken`**: token containing necessary information for creation of the consent commit.
 [Learn more](https://docs.soyio.id/docs/api/resources/create-consent-request).
 - **`appearance`**: Customize the appearance of the iframe.
 [Learn more](https://docs.soyio.id/docs/integration-guide/modules/consent).
+- **`actionToken`**: In case of losing the state of the consent (i.e. page reload), you can use a previously generated `actionToken` to restore the state of the consent.

 # Appearance